Political Science (POLS)

 Prerequisite: POLS 590.

 Directed readings and preparation for Master of Public Policy (MPP) comprehensive exams.
 Regular consultation between advisor and student.
 Credit/No Credit grading only.
+Course may be offered in classroom-based, online, or hybrid format.
 2 seminars.